jatupan1989/boomjum1989/How-does-HTTP-Switchboard-compares-to-Ghostery-or-Disconnect-concerning-privacy?.md

-New page is at [How does HTTP Switchboard compares to AdBlock+, Ghostery or Disconnect concerning privacy?](/gorhill/httpswitchboard/wiki/How-does-HTTP-Switchboard-compares-to-AdBlock-%2C-Ghostery-or-Disconnect-concerning-privacy%3F)
+The original results were update to include *AdBlock+, so here are the updated results: [How does HTTP Switchboard compares to AdBlock+, Ghostery or Disconnect concerning privacy?](/gorhill/httpswitchboard/wiki/How-does-HTTP-Switchboard-compares-to-AdBlock-%2C-Ghostery-or-Disconnect-concerning-privacy%3F)